Majorana zero modes in gate-defined germanium hole nanowires: Conclusions

-The main advantage of using Ge as a platform for MZMs is the high quality of the material.
-Since ultra-high quality Ge 2DHGs with very high hole mobilities already exist~\cite{Sammak2019,Lodari2022,Myronov2023,Stehouwer2023}, it is reasonable to expect that high-quality gate-defined Ge hole channels are within experimental reach as well.
-As such, despite the relatively small pristine topological gaps found in this work, Ge/superconductor hybrids can potentially exhibit reduced disorder-to-gap ratios compared to hybrid devices based on InAs or InSb, where disorder is likely the most challenging obstacle for future progress.
-Our work shows that Ge-based nanowire MZM platforms have serious advantages if very narrow clean Ge channels can be fabricated, which would enhance both the spin-orbit coupling and the $g$ factor, thus enabling topological gaps approaching 50~$\mu$eV in Ge/Al hybrid structures.
+Our work shows that Ge-based MZM nanowires have serious advantages if very narrow clean Ge channels can be fabricated, which would enhance both the spin-orbit coupling and the $g$ factor, thus enabling topological gaps approaching 50~$\mu$eV in Ge/Al hybrid structures.
 However, any topological gap larger than 50~$\mu$eV may necessitate using a parent superconductor (e.g. Pb, Nb) with larger gap (and/or larger critical field).
 An additional considerable advantage of Ge systems is that Ge hole spin qubits can in principle be fabricated on the same Ge device containing MZMs, thus enabling a combination of circuit level and topological quantum computation in a monolithic structure.